Fiserv/developer-studio-support/docs/guides/fiserv-sso.md

-# Fiserv Single Sign On (SSO)
+# Fiserv Single Sign On (SSO) powered by Ping Identity

-DevStudio application works with Ping to authenticate Fiserv internal users.
+DevStudio application works with Ping Identity to authenticate Fiserv internal users.

 ## Pairing your device with PingID